Fall Programs Sept 5 – Dec 23 (16 weeks) *Summer session ongoing until Sept 2nd.

 Anyone can train athletes and make them tired but it takes a coach to teach them, to motivate them, to get them to buy-in to the process and to make them better.

 Quality movement is the key to athletic excellence.
 It is also the key to optimal health, fitness and performance.
-Developing hockey players is a long term process that takes planning, patience and purposeful programming (on and off the ice) to initiate motor learning (new skills and movement patterns), physical adaptations (strength, power, conditioning), and tactical knowledge (knowing where to be in space, team tactics, hockey IQ, etc.).
+Developing hockey players is a long term process that takes planning, patience and purposeful programming (on and off the ice) to initiate and enhance motor learning (skills and movement patterns), physical adaptations (strength, power, conditioning), and tactical knowledge (knowing where to be in space, team tactics, hockey IQ, etc.).

 Hockey players in Canada have the best opportunity for seasonal development.
 The off-season arrives as spring merges with summer just as school ends creating the perfect combination of time and opportunity for physical and mental preparation for the start of the season.
 Strength and conditioning coaches are blessed with the perfect laboratory of training as we have a chance to create programs and put together drills that take full advantage.
 Athletes generally have 10-12+ weeks to commit fully on setting and accomplishing the goals they have for the season and put the time and energy they need into achieving them.
 Unfortunately, many players and teams do not carry the momentum and development of the summer into the season.
 When this happens much of the hard earned summer gains can quickly begin to disappear.